xbt-a4224j/langgraph-observer/README.md

 - A FastAPI backend that executes the graph
 - A Streamlit dashboard for interactive prompting
-- Modular services for generation, “silly mode,” toxicity, hallucination scoring, and artifact logging
+- Modular services for generation, “emoji mode,” toxicity, hallucination scoring, and artifact logging
 - A simple dict-based state passed between workflow nodes

 ---